datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast00-Raster-Structure.md

     #view raster no data value using GDAL info.
-    #for our raster, all cells with a value of -9999 were assigned by R to NA
+    #for our raster, all cells with a value of -9999 will assigned by R to NA
+    #when we import the data
     GDALinfo("NEON_RemoteSensing/HARV/DSM/HARV_dsmCrop.tif")

     ## rows        1367